lmmx/mvdef/README.md

 # mvdef

-Move function definitions from one file to another, moving or copying associated import statements along with them.
+Package providing command line tools to move/copy Python functions/classes and their associated import statements between files.

 ## Installation

-To get `mvdef` on your command line, install from [PyPi](https://pypi.org/project/mvdef/)
+To get the 4 `mvdef` tools on your command line, install from [PyPi](https://pypi.org/project/mvdef/)

 ```sh
 pip install mvdef
 ```

+All commands share identical usage syntax, but either move/copy the functions/classes indicated:

+- `cpdef`
+- `mvcls`
+- `cpcls`

+(Note that you may not mix and match these operations within a single call)

 ## Recipes